DevOps-Represent/terraform-workshop/workshop-content/05-terraform-files.md

 Here's where we create and configure an s3 bucket and policy for website hosting.
 You'll see we're using [Terraform 'resource'](https://www.terraform.io/docs/language/resources/syntax.html) for this.

+You may also notice that in this file, there is also a `data` block being used.
+Data blocks are used to retrieve and reference information from existing resources in the infrastructure.
+This allows you to query AWS services to gather information that might be needed for configuration or other parts of your Terraform code.

+Another example is in the [common.tf](../common.tf) file.
+The `data` block queries information about the AWS account being used through an API call, which is then referenced in `bucket = "${XXXX}-${data.aws_caller_identity.current.account_id}"`.

+For further reading on `data` blocks, visit [AWS Terraform data source](https://developer.hashicorp.com/terraform/language/data-sources)

 Let's try and avoid a simple copy paste and take a look at the official documentation to fill in the required information!

 ```